-The Ninth Circuit's decision makes anonymous giving impossible for adherents of at least three of the world's major religions-and this can deter their charitable giving by changing a crucial aspect of the charitable act, even if the donor has no fear of retribution.
-Thus, in addition to impacting religious liberty, forced disclosure can also reduce the total level of contributions nonprofit organizations receive.
+The Ninth Circuit's decision makes anonymous giving impossible for adherents to at least three of the world's major religions-and this can deter their charitable giving by changing a crucial aspect of the charitable act, even if the donor does not fear retribution.
+Hence, in addition to reducing religious liberty, forced disclosure can also shrink the total level of contributions nonprofit organizations receive.

 IV.
-THE CALIFORNIA ATTORNEY GENERAL LACKS THE AUTHORITY UNDER CALIFORNIA LAW TO DEMAND CHARITIES' IRS FORM 990 SCHEDULE BS
+THE CALIFORNIA ATTORNEY GENERAL LACKS PROPER AUTHORITY UNDER CALIFORNIA LAW TO DEMAND CHARITIES' IRS FORM 990 SCHEDULE BS

-Not only does the Ninth Circuit's decision undo decades of hard-earned and long-standing civil rights precedent, the Attorney General's demand for every charity's Schedule B is also unlawful because the Attorney General lacks the legal authority to make law by fiat.
-Indeed, the Attorney General's decree violates the California Constitution's separation of powers.
+Not only does the Ninth Circuit's decision undo decades of hard-earned and long-standing civil rights precedent, the Attorney General's demand for every charity's Schedule B is also unlawful because the Attorney General lacks the legal authority to make